rogerdemetrio/rogerdemetrio/README.md

 # Hi, I’m Roger Demetrio,
 - 👋 Can call me Demetrio
 - 🌱 I’m currently learning Python 🐍
-- 💞️ I’m not looking to collaborate
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me @rogerdemetrio or rogerdemetrio@live.com